-27. 1) The 2023 data include only complaints handled by Bank Massad and FIBI.
-In previous years, guery data were added to Bank Massad's data

-If the part reflects averages of the handling time categories defined by the Bank of Israel and not actual days until handling is complaints in respect of reporting to the credit data company are not included in the report to the Bank of Israel in conformity w Directive 30&A (handling of customer complaints), apart from customers who contacted our public complaints units directly.
-In relation to the category of 46 or more handling time acter was issued to the customer regarding the delay in issuing a response. sions of Proper Conduct of Banking Business
+- 27. 1) The 2023 data include only complaints handled by Bank Massad and FIBI.
+In previous years, guery data were added to Bank Massad's data - If the report reflects averages of the handling time categories defined by the Bank of Israel and not actual days until handling is co.
+Complaints in respect of reporting to the credit data company are not included in the report to the Bank of Israel in conformity we Directive 30AC (handling of customer complaints), apart from customers who contacted our public complaints units directly.
+In relation to the category of 46 or more handling days: a letter was issued to the customer regarding the delay in issuing a response. sions of Proper Conduct of Banking Business

-Providing service in the wake of the events of 2023 -
+Providing service in the wake of the events of 2023